mawillcockson/font-resize.nvim/README.md

 ### Configuration

-If you want to change some configurations, those are the defaults
+If you want to change the configuration, these are the defaults

 ```lua
 require("size-matters").setup({